St. James delivers rest and renewal to Harry Street

 “When you learn about an agency and what they’re doing, it’s a natural instinct to want to get involved and help,” says Outreach leader Judy Goodpasture.

-That process has resulted in St. James becoming one of Saint Francis Ministries’ most vital community partners, and it started with the church’s Pocket Change Ministry, through which parishioners regularly contribute their pocket change to support four charities – Breakthrough Episcopal Social Services, Kansas Children’s Service League, Wichita Children’s Home, and Saint Francis Ministries.
+That process has resulted in St. James becoming one of Saint Francis Ministries’ most vital community partners, and it started with the church’s Pocket Change Ministry, through which parishioners regularly contribute their pocket change to support four charities, including Saint Francis Ministries.
 Since its institution in 2015, the Pocket Change Ministry has given a total of $19,300 to the four nonprofit organizations.

 Then, during the COVID outbreak, the church celebrated its 100th anniversary.

 “We had a fund drive to celebrate the centennial,” says Judy.
-“The drive was used to make repairs on the roof, repair the stonework, install two elevators, and fund a charitable project.
+“The drive was used to make repairs to the building and to fund a charitable project.
 I was asked to head the project, and we selected Saint Francis Ministries.
-We looked at several opportunities, but finally settled on refurbishing the five family visitation rooms” (at one of the nonprofit’s Wichita offices).
+We looked at several opportunities, but finally settled on refurbishing the five family visitation rooms (at the East Harry offices in Wichita).”

 The visitation rooms provide space where children in foster care can spend time with their birth parents during supervised visits.
 The rooms serve an essential purpose in Saint Francis’ ministry of healing by enabling families to spend quality time together and remain connected during a difficult period.

-After planning the project for a few months, they’ve actively worked in the rooms for more than a year.
-They’ve recently completed the fifth space – dubbed “the purple room” – all accomplished during the weekends to protect the privacy of clients.
+After planning the project for a few months, they’ve actively worked in the rooms for the last six.
+So far, they’ve completed four of the five, all accomplished during the weekends to protect the privacy of clients.
+They began by painting the rooms.
+Then they filled them.

 “We wanted books for all ages, with wholesome, educational themes and that featured children of different races and creeds,” says Judy.
-“We have new and used books, but all the used books are in good condition.
-We wanted puzzles for various ages so parents and children can interact and put a puzzle together.
-We also added construction toys, like Legos, Lincoln Logs, and blocks, as well as games and educational card sets with the alphabet and multiplication tables.
+“We also added puzzles, construction toys, like Legos, Lincoln Logs, and blocks, as well as games and educational card sets with the alphabet and multiplication tables.
 We decided against computer toys, anything with a battery, or toys suggesting violence.”

 The committee thought it important that every activity support positive interaction between parent and child.
 Likewise, they wanted children to feel free to take anything they might need.